 Instant Pot shrimp is easy to cook!
 We’ll teach you how to cook frozen shrimp in your pressure cooker + share other easy seafood recipes too.
 If you love to add these to alfredo for dinner, as a high protein snack or as an appetizer this recipe will work great for them all.

-Wondering how to cook frozen Instant Pot shrimp or wondering what to do with fresh shrimp in your pressure cooker, well we have directions for you so they’re perfectly pink when they’re done!
-As you know we have created over 101 easy Instant Pot recipes and seafood is our family’s favorite thing to eat so it’s only natural that we are now focusing our attention on Instant Pot shrimp recipes on the blog.
+Wondering how to cook frozen Instant Pot shrimp what to do with fresh shrimp in your pressure cooker?
+We have directions for you so they’re perfectly pink when they’re done!
+This and more on our easy Instant Pot recipes page. (originally published 1/19, affiliate links present)

 We started with this Instant Pot fish recipe where we made both vegetables and white fish in stackable pans inside our pressure cooker, that was yummy.
 Now we’ve made lots of Instant Pot shrimp recipes to share.
 Surprisingly there isn’t really a difference in cook time whether they start out rock hard or defrosted first.